Audible Free Trial: Get 2 Free Books (3 for Prime Members)

 3. Third Free Audiobook of your choice

 Audible has an option to send one audiobook from a member’s library to any other Audible user for free.
 If you have never accepted a book from anyone on Audible through this method before, you can use it to get a free book.

-It is basically your second free audiobook from Audible (Fourth, if you include Audible Originals)!
+It is basically your second free book from Audible (Third, if you are a Prime member)

 This option is available even for the free trial members.
-Most of the free trial members miss their second book simply because they are unaware of this trick.
+Most of the free trial members miss their extra free book simply because they are unaware of this trick.

 4. You can exchange Audible books even during free trial

 Audible has a Great Listen Guarantee policy.
 Which means if for any reason you are not happy with the audible book you purchased, you can simply return it and exchange it with a different book even if you have already listened to the entire audiobook!